bunkerity/bunkerweb/docs/integrations.md

 ### Usage

 **We will assume that a shared directory is mounted at the /shared location on both your managers and workers.
-Don't forget that bunkerized-nginx and autoconf are running as unprivileged users with UID and GID 101.
-You must set the rights and permissions of the subfolder in /shared accordingly.**
+Keep in mind that bunkerized-nginx and autoconf are running as unprivileged users with UID and GID 101.
+You must set the rights and permissions of the subfolders in /shared accordingly.**

-**We also recommend you to first read the [Docker](#TODO) section before.**

-In this setup we will deploy bunkerized-nginx in global mode on all workers and autoconf as a single replica.
+In this setup we will deploy bunkerized-nginx in global mode on all workers and autoconf as a single replica on a manager.

 First of all, you will need to setup the shared folders :
 ```shell